 - This event has passed.

-This short course in climate fiction (“Cli-Fi”) is the ultimate academic book club for college educators in all disciplines and position types: faculty, counselors, student affairs, librarians, staff and administrators.
 Are you a non-literary type who has never attended a book club?
 Or a bookworm who is obsessed with Cli-Fi?
 Somewhere in between?
-Everyone is welcome to attend and address the question: How can fiction help to stimulate new thinking and conversations about our planetary predicament?
+Everyone is welcome to attend this interdisciplinary short course in climate fiction (“Cli-Fi”) and address the question: How can fiction help to stimulate new thinking and conversations about our planetary predicament?

 - Gain an overview of the genres of climate fiction;

-- Learn speed reading techniques and how to create time to read more;
+- Learn speed reading techniques to share with students and how to create time to read more;

-- Practice discussion techniques with other sustainability champions;
+- Practice discussion techniques including Literature Circles pedagogy with other sustainability champions;

 - Engage with faculty from a variety of disciplines including science, humanities, and social sciences;